 Recognition of a scientific work resulting from research carried out not with a view to a specific application but out of pure curiosity

-With its Mario Markus Prize for Ludic Science, the GDCh wants to recognize a scientific work in the field of natural science that is “playful”.
-The term “playful” is used here to designate discoveries that arose from research that was undertaken not with any specific application in mind but simply out of curiosity about the natural world.
-“Ludic” is derived from the Latin word “ludens”, which means playing.
+With the Mario Markus Prize for Ludic Science, the GDCh would like to honor a scientific work in the field of natural sciences that is “playful”.
+The term “playful” is used here to denote discoveries that are the result of research that was not carried out with a specific application in mind, but simply out of curiosity about the natural world.
+“Ludic” is derived from the Latin word “ludens,” which means to play.

 Also of Interest